bengtmartensson/Girr/README.md

 number of commands.
 In particular, it should not determine the semantics of the commands, nor does it describe how to control a device that can be commanded by the said remote.
 Names for commands can be "arbitrary", in any language or character set, using any printable characters including white space.
+However, it is recommended to us "simple" names in English, with no special characters or embedded whitespace.
+    (A `displayName` can be used for localized names, with arbitrary characters etc.)
     A well defined semantic of command names is not granted.
-However, in some cases uniqueness in the purely syntactical sense is required, for example
-    ensuring that all commands within a particular `commandSet` have unique names.
+However, in some cases uniqueness in the purely syntactical sense is required, for example ensuring that all commands within a particular `commandSet` have unique names.